WDBO-ALGORITHM/wdbo_algo/README.md

 ## TL;DR

 W-DBO is a Dynamic Bayesian Optimization (DBO) algorithm.
-It is an ideal optimizer for a dynamic black-box function.
+It is a well-suited optimizer for a dynamic black-box function.

 In fact, W-DBO is the first DBO algorithm able to simultaneously (i) capture complex spatio-temporal dynamics and (ii) remove stale and/or irrelevant observations from its dataset.
 As a consequence, it thrives in any DBO task, even those with infinite time horizons, providing at the same time good performance and a high sampling frequency.